Harnessing the power of LLMs for normative reasoning in MASs: Implementing Normative LLM agents

-\textbf{\emph{Norm reasoning - }} Norm reasoning involves capabilities such as norm identification, violation detection, sanction identification, norm spreading to other agents and norm enforcement of non-compliant agents.
+\textbf{\emph{Norm reasoning - }} Norm reasoning involves capabilities such as norm identification\footnote{This is somewhat different from norm discovery discussed in the previous sub-section, which aims to discover a set of all possible norms that may apply in a society, while identification refers to reasoning about specific norms that apply in a given context.}, violation detection, sanction identification, norm spreading to other agents and norm enforcement of non-compliant agents.
 As mentioned above, approaches such as ToM for LLM agents can be explored for violation detection and sanction identification.
 Norm identification (i.e., which norm currently applies in the given situation) also involves the \textit{planning module} of the LLM agent.
 While the normative reasoning research in the NLP field (see Section~\ref{sec:NLP_research_on_norms}) would be a good starting point, we envisage more sophisticated modes of LLM usage by a normative agent for explicitly reasoning about a norm (e.g., \emph{what actions are prohibited?}).
 Some possibilities for norm identification are as follows.

 \begin{itemize} \item Prompt the LLM with the situation information, without explicitly stating a norm.
-For example, a robot working with humans can provide the contextual information to the LLM and ask for the norm that applies for its current situation. \item Prompt the LLM with the situation information and applicable norm(s), and ask whether the specified norm is applicable to that situation (in order to check its norm understanding). \item Prompt the LLM in an iterative manner in order to obtain further normative information, say by asking a series of questions (e.g., using techniques such as Chain of Thought~\cite{wei2022chain})
+For example, a robot working with humans can provide the contextual information to the LLM and ask for the norm that applies for its current situation. \item Prompt the LLM with the situation information and applicable norm(s), and ask whether the specified norm is applicable to that situation (in order to check its norm understanding). \item Prompt the LLM in an iterative manner in order to obtain further normative information, say by asking a series of questions (e.g., using techniques such as Chain of Thought~\cite{wei2022chain}) \end{itemize}